jhpyle/docassemble/_docs/template.md

 {% include side-by-side.html demo="table-alt" %}

-You can use [Python] to make changes to the values of cells.
+You can use [Python] to create cells with content that is computed from the items of a [group].

 {% include side-by-side.html demo="table-python" %}